Connect with us

 on

-With Mississippi's general election in the rearview mirror, some conservative groups and politicians are calling for legislation in the upcoming 2024 to send public money to private schools.
+With Mississippi’s general election in the rearview mirror, some conservative groups and politicians are calling for legislation in the upcoming 2024 session to send public money to private schools.

 The Mississippi Center for Public Policy, a group that supports school vouchers, sent out a news release proclaiming, “Mississippi conservatives have a super duper majority – let’s use it” during the upcoming session.

-— presumably conservatives – do have super majorities in the as they did for the past four years.
-But most Republicans, Gov. Tate Reeves, who won reelection on Nov.
+Republicans — presumably conservatives – do have super majorities in the Legislature as they did for the past four years.
+But most state Republicans, including Gov. Tate Reeves, who won reelection on Nov.
 7, did not campaign on the issue of spending public funds on private schools.
 The governor spoke a lot about public education, but uttered hardly a word on the issue of vouchers on the campaign trail or in his television commercials.

-What is before the Supreme Court is Section 208 of the Mississippi Constitution that states, “No religious or other sect or sects shall ever control any part of the school or other educational funds of this state; nor shall any funds be appropriated toward the of any sectarian school, or to any school that at the time of receiving such appropriation is not conducted as a free school.”
+What is before the Supreme Court is Section 208 of the Mississippi Constitution that states, “No religious or other sect or sects shall ever control any part of the school or other educational funds of this state; nor shall any funds be appropriated toward the support of any sectarian school, or to any school that at the time of receiving such appropriation is not conducted as a free school.”

 Most states do not have such straightforward language in their constitutions prohibiting public spending on private schools.
 Many have language prohibiting public funds from going to religious schools.
 Courts have said states could not single out religious schools, but the Mississippi Constitution goes further preventing public funds from being spent on “any school” that “is not conducted as a free public school.”